Tory MP Crispin Blunt arrested on suspicion of rape

 He said he has been interviewed twice over the incident, the first time three weeks ago when he “initially reported my concern over extortion”.

+Conservative chief whip Simon Hart told Mr Blunt to stay away from Parliament during the process, the PA news agency understands.

+After identifying himself, Mr Blunt had the whip suspended pending the outcome of the police investigation, meaning he is now an Independent.

-“It has been reported that an MP was arrested yesterday in connection with an allegation of rape.
-I am confirming that MP was me,” he wrote on social media.
+Mr Blunt wrote on social media: “It has been reported that an MP was arrested yesterday in connection with an allegation of rape.
+I am confirming that MP was me.

 “I do not intend to say anything further on this matter until the police have completed their inquiries.”